machasamurai/KeyboardStateObserver/README.md

 - the class that conforms to the CPKeyboardStateDelegate Protocol

 #### 2. Use the CPKeyboardStateObserver with closures/blocks

+The second method to get notified about keyboard state changes is to use closures or blocks.
+For each state a different block of code will get executed.
+In this example the current state will get printed out to the console.
+Like with the protocol method the observer reports back with a dictionary holding the new frame (CGRect) of the keyboard.

 	CPKeyboardStateObserver.sharedObserver.startObserving(self.view, blockForStateHide: { (keyboardInfo) -> Void in
             print("keyboard is hidden")